WHO: Monkeypox won't turn into pandemic, but many unknowns

 “It’s very important to describe this because it appears to be an increase in a mode of transmission that may have been under-recognized in the past,” said Lewis, WHO’s technical lead on monkeypox.

-“At the moment, we are not concerned about a global pandemic,” she said.
-“We are concerned that individuals may acquire this infection through high-risk exposure if they don’t have the information they need to protect themselves.”

-She warned that anyone is at potential risk of the disease, regardless of their sexual orientation.
+Still, she warned that anyone is at potential risk of the disease, regardless of their sexual orientation.
 Other experts have pointed out that it may be accidental that the disease was first picked up in gay and bisexual men, saying it could quickly spill over into other groups if it is not curbed.
-To date, WHO said 23 countries that haven’t previously had monkeypox have now reported more than 250 cases.

-Lewis said it’s unknown whether monkeypox is being transmitted by sex or just the close contact between people engaging in sexual activity and described the threat to the general population as “low.”
-Monkeypox is known to spread when there is close physical contact with an infected person or their clothing or bedsheets.

 She also warned that among the current cases, there is a higher proportion of people with fewer lesions that are more concentrated in the genital region and sometimes nearly impossible to see.